Skip to content

 • Flares from sun, alcohol, spicy food, hot showers, stress, or temperature swings.

-The van Zuuren review in The New England Journal of Medicine describes rosacea as a chronic inflammatory condition with vascular and immune involvement.
+A 2017 New England Journal of Medicine study[1] describes rosacea as a chronic inflammatory condition with vascular and immune involvement.
 That is a very different starting point from "my pores are dirty".
 Please let that myth retire.
 It has worked enough unpaid overtime.

 2. Acne and rosacea at the same time